lotcz/theSeed/doc/beehive.md

 level 6

-make way through ants nest, feed ants to carnivorous plant by luring them with honey
+make way through ants nest, feed ants to carnivorous plant by luring them with honey you must gather nectar on the surface first, then make honey, then you can use it

 gather nectar from inside a giant flower

 TODO:

+level model - list of resource URIs (as hashtable) game model - all resources stored in hash table game renderer -  use resourcesLoader to load resources into defs when level is loaded

+- don't store resources in state (only store uri, load from resource store)
+- hardcode bee animations, don't require any pre-existing model
-- opening and closing scene (circular mask animation)
+- opening and closing scene (circular mask animation, move to level controller)
 - new sprite movement type (for monsters to be oriented)
 - sounds and music
 - production mode (exception handling and logging, hide all dev UI)